 AP English Literature and Composition

-The AP® English Literature and Composition course focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.
+The 12th grade AP® English Literature and Composition course focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.

 Description

-The AP® English Literature and Composition course focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.
+The 12th grade AP® English Literature and Composition course focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.
 Students learn how to understand and evaluate works of fiction, poetry, and drama from various periods and cultures through the reading of literary works and writing of essays to explain and support their analysis of passages they’ve read.
 This course prepares students for the AP English Literature and Composition exam.Notes: (1) Increased cost for course.
 (2) Requires purchase of a full year.
+(3) Course is for 12th grade students.

 Prerequisites: English I, II, and III (recommended)